varshasarathy/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ## Algorithm

-1.Import the required packages and print the present data.
+1.Import the standard libraries.

-2.Print the placement data and salary data.

-3.Find the null and duplicate values.
+2.Upload the dataset and check for any null or duplicated values using .isnull() and .duplicated() function respectively.

+3.Import LabelEncoder and encode the dataset.

+4.Import LogisticRegression from sklearn and apply the model on the dataset.

-4.Using logistic regression find the predicted values of accuracy , confusion matrices.
+5.Predict the values of array.

-5.Display the results.
+6.Calculate the accuracy, confusion and classification report by importing the required modules from sklearn.

+7.Apply new unknown values.
 ## Program:
 ```
 /*